-Passport is a chance for you to deepen your relationship with Christ through discipleship, serving others, and living in authentic community.
+Passport is a chance for college students to take a semester to deepen their relationship with Christ through discipleship, serving others, and living in authentic community.

 Passport has gone to countries all over the world, including Kenya, Swaziland, Uganda, Israel, India, Peru, Bolivia, Nicaragua, Thailand, Philippines, Tanzania, Guatemala, Mexico and more.
 Check out the upcoming trips to see where we're headed next!